Fair Policy Targeting: Counterfactual UnFairness

 \section{Counterfactual UnFairness}

 This section is of independent interest, and it discusses a novel notion of UnFairness which connects the literature on causal fairness \citep{kilbertus2017avoiding} and the economic literature on envy-freeness \citep{varian1976two}.
 The notion is based on counterfactual statements relative to the \textit{sensitive} attribute.
+We sketch the main intuition here and defer details to Appendix \ref{sec:counterfactual_app}.
 This section defines $Y(d,s), X(s)$ the potential outcome and covariates as functions of the sensitive attribute $s$.
 The following causal model is considered.

 \begin{ass} Let (A) $Y(d,s) \perp (D, S) | X(s)$, (B) $X(s) \perp S$. \end{ass}